 Create surface water storage; public access, parks, and Make people aware of park Homelessness.

-Promote and market recreation. recreation How Should We Improve Create additional open space access; Acquire properties linkages to current properties; Work with Caltrans to install signage and secure grants. opportunities.
-Best Approach to Challenge Increase emergency preparedness efforts; Focus on infill development; Support Williamson Act; Restrict development in high risk fire and flood areas; Increase law enforcement dedicated to cannabis; Increase services for Yolo County Library Advisory Board Strengths Geographic location.
-How to Build on this Strength Take a responsible approach to population growth and work with cities, UC Davis, and school districts.
-Could Improve on Improve educational opportunities for all residents.
-How Should We Improve Tailor educational programs to the needs of the population being served; More education for young children (preschool) and older folks (work training).
-Greatest Challenge Population growth and demographic changes are a challenge; Must find a way to welcome and communicate with new residents.
-Best Approach to Challenge Look at bilingual staffing. the homeless.
-Greatest Challenge Assisting people experiencing homelessness; Assisting those with mental health challenges; Food insecurity; Increasing access to government services; Expanding modes of transportation.
-Best Approach to Challenge N/A N/A Dunnigan Fire Protection District Strengths • Mutual aid agreements.
-How to Build on this Strength N/A Volunteers for staffing the fire department.
-How Should We Improve Need funding for staff - Prop 172 funds.
-Greatest Challenge How to evacuate the Hardwood subdivision in case of a disaster.
-Best Approach to Challenge N/A Funding for equipment and truck replacements.
-Best Approach to Challenge N/A N/A
+Promote and market recreation. recreation opportunities.
+Best Approach to

+How Should We Improve Challenge

+Create additional open Increase emergency

+space access; preparedness efforts;

+Acquire properties Focus on infill

+linkages to current development;

+properties; Support Williamson

+Work with Caltrans to Act;

+install signage and Restrict development

+secure grants. in high risk fire and

+flood areas;

+Increase law

+enforcement

+dedicated to cannabis;Increase services for

+the homeless.

+Yolo County Strengths Could Improve on Greatest Challenge Greatest Challenge N/A

+- Geographic location.
+Improve educational Population growth and Assisting people 14//

+Library Geograpine location. opportunities for all demographic changes are a experiencing

+Advisory How to Build on this Strength residents. challenge; homelessness;

+Board Take a responsible approach to Must find a way to welcome and Assisting those with

+Doura population growth and work with How Should We Improve communicate with new residents. mental health

+cities, UC Davis, and school districts.
+Tailor educational challenges;

+programs to the needs of Best Approach to Challenge Food insecurity;

+the population being Look at bilingual staffing.
+Increasing access to

+served; government services;

+More education for Expanding modes of

+young children transportation.

+(preschool) and older

+folks (work training).
+Best Approach to

+Challenge

+N/A

+Dunnigan Strengths Could Improve on Greatest Challenge Greatest Challenge N/A

+Fire Mutual aid agreements.
+Volunteers for staffing How to evacuate the Hardwood Funding for

+Protection the fire department. subdivision in case of a disaster. equipment and truck

+How to Build on this Strength Have Chavild Ma Immune Book Annuages has Chellenge replacements.

+District N/A How Should We Improve Best Approach to Challenge Post Approach to

+Need funding for staff - Prop 173 funds N/A Best Approach to

+Prop 172 funds.
+Challenge

+N/A

 Yolo County Health Council Strengths Willing participants; Public engagement; Diversity of population; Size of the county; Collaborative groups; Health council.
 How to Build on this Strength N/A Could Improve on Coordination of care including data sharing and services; Need to pay better attention to vulnerable groups (undocumented residents, agricultural workers, aging, and teens).
 How Should We Improve N/A Greatest Challenge The push to integrate and increase the availability of safe and secure housing; Promote public-private partnerships to increase housing; Better coordinate physical and mental health services and prevention.
-Best Approach to Challenge N/A Prioritize prevention over reaction; Align the strategic plan with the Community Health Needs Assessment; Communicate and coordinate stakeholders to collaborate instead of competing; Work close with partners to address Yolo County Workforce Innovation Board Strengths Being designated by the Governor and Secretary of the Labor and Workforce Development agency allows for receiving federal and state workforce development funds (which fund services, collaborative partnerships, and innovative workforce strategies).
+Best Approach to Challenge N/A Prioritize prevention over reaction; Align the strategic plan with the Community Health Needs Assessment; Communicate and coordinate stakeholders to collaborate instead of competing; Work close with partners to address local issues Yolo County Workforce Innovation Board Strengths Being designated by the Governor and Secretary of the Labor and Workforce Development agency allows for receiving federal and state workforce development funds (which fund services, collaborative partnerships, and innovative workforce strategies).
 How to Build on this Strength Improve the workforce development system by approving: 2 year modifications to the local and regional plans; Local Board Recertification; WIOA MOU extensions; Request for Approval to be an Adult and Dislocated Worker Career Services Provider; FY 2019/20 Allocation of a federal/state revenue contract; Trade and Economic Transition National Dislocated Worker Grant and federal/regional revenue contract; Could Improve on Review the internal contracting process in order to streamline or simplify workforce development revenue and expenditure contract process.
 How Should We Improve N/A Greatest Challenge Economic recession; Unemployment rate increase; Skill/education gap increasing strain on workforce needs.
 Best Approach to Challenge Maintain our status as a local workforce development area and look for additional state or federal funding.
 N/A local issues.
 N/A